Willgunter/Discord-Clone/README.md

 - Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication (OORRRR DO IT FOR NEXT PROJECT???)

 - Read through Angular docs to see what else we can do with logic inside of html elements (ex: (click), [ngStyle], [Icon]... idk what any of these mean)

-- Not an idea for here but next project could be a program that takes as input your industry / target internship and the network of people you are close and have good relationships with (maybe using linkedin or ancestory or other email groups, or it basically stalks you online or something), and gives you potential people you could ask for internship referrals to (ex: ask for software engineering internships, and gives you a list of people like ex: Mr. such and such's cousin / best friend works at Capital One and could probably give you a solid referral).
-The program might also give you the ability to "sell yourself" maybe?
-Ok how would I fit that in there

 - ✅✅✅Get it to work with different screen sizes✅✅✅